iterative/dvc.org/content/docs/command-reference/commit.md

 ```

 Instead of reproducing the pipeline for changes that do not produce a different
-output of pipeline stages, use `commit` to both git and DVC.
-Since this pipeline
+results, just use `commit` on both Git and DVC.
-is up to date, `dvc repro` will not do anything.